 - Details about potential employees obtained from referees.

-- Names and photos of participants to our capital introduction events.
+- Names, photos and email of participants to our capital introduction events.

 - Names and photos of speakers at our capital introduction events and names of their companies.